How to file self-employment taxes — step by step

 And this is just the IRS!
 You are also responsible for state taxes, licenses, fees, permits, and other charges levied by your region or municipality.

-The IRS gives a simple explanation of how much you must claim.
+The IRS gives a simple explanation of how much you can claim.

 First, self-employed individuals have to determine the amount of their net profit or loss by subtracting their business expenses from their business income.